Gassandrid/crdg.xyz/content/Items/Exclusive Items/Flamethrower.md

 To use it, just hold left click and flames will start to go in the way your mouse is facing.
 Careful though, as you're able to burn yourself.

-> [!Tip] Heating the Screw
-> You're able to heat up the screw really easily.
-I don't know what you would use this information with as you've most likely beaten [[content/Bosses/RIEL|RIEL]] already.

 > ![[2025-08-2700-22-29-ezgif.com-video-to-gif-converter.gif]]
 >
 > The **Flamethrower** being used.